-As you will soon find out, there are a lot of differences between primary and secondary school, and we hope this booklet will help you to understand more about life at Blue Coat School and help your child to enjoy their time with us.
+We hope this booklet will help you to understand more about life at Blue Coat School and help you to enjoy your time with us.

 We hope our new students and their families will always feel welcome at Blue Coat School, and that you will feel able to talk to us at any time about any aspect of school life.
-We also hope that you will join us at Parents' Evenings and any other public events at the school.